laravel/docs/routing.md

 <a name="implicit-enum-binding"></a>
 ### Implicit Enum Binding

 PHP 8.1 introduced support for [Enums](https://www.php.net/manual/en/language.enumerations.backed.php).
-To compliment this feature, Laravel allows you to type-hint a [backed Enum](https://www.php.net/manual/en/language.enumerations.backed.php) on your route definition and Laravel will only invoke the route if that route segment corresponds to a valid Enum value.
+To compliment this feature, Laravel allows you to type-hint a [string-backed Enum](https://www.php.net/manual/en/language.enumerations.backed.php) on your route definition and Laravel will only invoke the route if that route segment corresponds to a valid Enum value.
 Otherwise, a 404 HTTP response will be returned automatically.
 For example, given the following Enum:

 ```php
 <?php